Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/08-advanced-communication.md

 > struct Node node = { .id = 0, .name = "Dale Cooper", .temperature = 42};
 >```
 >
-> from one rank to another.
-You may wish to use [this skeleton code](code/solutions/skeleton-example.c) as your starting
+> You may wish to use [this skeleton code](code/solutions/skeleton-example.c) as your stating point.
-> point.
 >
 > > ## Solution
 > >